Dwarfley/GradleLwjglHelper/README.md

 # GradleLwjglHelper

-The lwjgl helper gradle plugin that makes it easier to add lwjgl dependencies.
+The lwjgl helper gradle plugin makes it easier to add lwjgl dependencies.

 ## Installation